julia-schade/Cultural-Heritage-in-Bologna/Project-Prep.md

   </tr>
 </tbody></table>

-We can see that the results are that they are related to:
+We see that the results are related to Palazzo Poggi (monumental Area):
-- Palazzo Poggi (monumental Area)
+- Istituto delle Scienze
 - Museo della SPECOLA
 - Museo di PALAZZO POGGI

-Summary: We found the relations and properties to Palazzo Poggi, now we will continue invetigating these pages more in detail to find items that are related to Collezione Marsili and Collezione Aldrovandi.
+Summary: We found the relations and properties to Palazzo Poggi, now we will continue investigating these pages more in detail to find items that are related to Collezione Marsili and Collezione Aldrovandi.